30040482/Contact-Card/Timeline.md

 All while navigating through instances of DARVO and Munchausen by Proxy from direct family members and students.

 Now, I'm a new student at Santa Rosa Junior College, and a returning member to The Church of Jesus Christ of Latter Day Saints.

+I was first raised in California's San Leandro 2nd Ward.
+Moving into that first apartment had me move into the Oakland 6th Ward on Temple Hill, and now moving into the dorms at Santa Rosa Junior College, I'm officially a member Santa Rosa's Bennet Valley Ward, as well as a regular attendant to Santa Rosa's Institute.

 I'm prepping for their debut artificial intelligence course, BAD 81, after having met DeepLearning.AI's CEO, Andrew Ng, as a result of completeing another debut AI class in Oakland, CA; CIS 96F.
-As well as dropping a Starbucks barista role during a ransomeware attack that froze the company's Blue Yonder payment systems at their Lake Park store, and exiting from a non-profit organization; Poor Magazine.
+As well as dropping a Starbucks barista role during a ransomeware attack that froze the company's Blue Yonder payment systems at their Lake Park store, and while exiting from a non-profit organization; Poor Magazine.
-30040482-878313233